ropensci/tidync/README.md

 which have independent wrappers around the core NetCDF library.
 Groups and compound types are particular challenges, and tidync and ncmeta don’t yet exploit all of the currently available facilities.
-It would still be good to have a single authorative wrapper, but the details of that aren’t widely discussed.
+It would still be good to have a single authoritative wrapper, but the details of that aren’t widely discussed.

 ## Code of conduct